jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   of what this row is protecting against while the fill rate is unknown, and it cannot coexist with the `reducedata` the Fast, VeryFast, Medium and Slow policies already set on LTS.
 M27 carries that question.
+- The alarm's default threshold (85) is a starting value; the soak's disk growth figure may set a different one.

 ##### Implementation Plan